trekdemo/ruby-threading/slides.md

     @results ||= "some value"

 Note:
   * Anything where there is only one shared instance is a global

+## Shorthand for

+    if @result.nil?
+      temp = "some value"
+      @result = temp
+    end

 ## What happens if my code is not threadsafe?